JordanCJ7/Leafy-Mart/instructions.md

 ## Conclusion

-This comprehensive guideline provides the roadmap for completing the Botanica Hub project.
+This comprehensive guideline provides the roadmap for completing the Leafy Mart project.
 The system is well-architected with a solid foundation in place.
 The next critical steps are implementing the three priority features:

 1. **Inventory & Product Management**: Complete admin CRUD operations
 2. **User Profile + Wishlist Management**: Enhanced customer experience